a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 | MFCC|39|False|True|TBC|TBC|TBC|TBC|TBC|
 | MFCC|39|True|True|TBC|TBC|TBC|TBC|TBC|

 #### If Delta == True, the features triple in number.
 The first and second derivatives will be calcuated on the original feautures and added as features.
+Note: all steps were completed on my CPU machine; on a better machine, the durations may decrease.

 ## Graphs